Analysis of Apportionment Sensitivity to Population Miscounts

 Even allowing for the fact that these miscounts are based on statistical sampling and, therefore, each state’s mean estimate is subject to a probability distribution, this analysis shows that the 2020 census was broadly skewed to favor one political party over the other.
 That notwithstanding, a second analysis was done to include only those 14 states which, according to the PES Report, the Census Bureau collected enough data to calculate statistically significant miscount estimates.
 Those states are identified by the solid bars in the following chart (which otherwise illustrates the exact same data as in the preceding chart).

-Of course, a population census of hundreds of millions of people is such a massive undertaking that some miscounting is inevitable even under the best of circumstances.
+A population census of hundreds of millions of people is such a massive undertaking that some miscounting is inevitable even under the best of circumstances.
 However, in this case, the magnitude of the bias indicates that a much better understanding of the underlying causes is urgently needed.

 One of those causes is the tremendous amount of money spent by some states to bolster their census results.
 For example, while California committed over $150 million to promote the collection of census data, the state of Texas failed to adequately fund such an effort.
 Not only did this probably cause Texas to forego an additional Representative, this reportedly cost the state billions of dollars in federal funding.

 It is obviously a very good investment for a state to boost their census numbers, especially if such efforts utilize the expertise of high-priced consultants who understand how the Census Bureau extrapolates from available data.
-Even disregarding the possibility of dubious methods being employed, this degree of inconsistency from state to state, relative to how the census process is conducted, does not inspire confidence in the integrity of either the population numbers or the resulting apportionment of representation.
+Even disregarding the possibility of dubious methods being employed, this degree of inconsistency from state to state, relative to how the census process is conducted, does not inspire confidence in the integrity of either the population census or the resulting apportionment of representation.

 Reduce the Incentive to Game the System